 18.4 Notifying you of changes.
 Any changes to the terms of this Agreement will be made available to you by posting on our website and/or app the revised version of this Agreement with an updated revision date (which may include us making the current version of this Agreement available to you as part of the process of when you submit a Transaction with us).

 ‘Material Change’, we will provide you with at least 2 months’ prior notice of the change (“Change Notice”) or seek your agreement in another way.
-If we provide you with a Change Notice, you will be entitled to terminate this Agreement immediately without charge by contacting us via the methods set out in section 10.4, provided that you provide such notice within the notice period we give you before the applicable variation of the Agreement is to become effective.
+If we provide you with a Change Notice, you will be entitled to terminate this Agreement immediately without charge by contacting us via the methods set out in section 10, provided that you provide such notice within the notice period we give you before the applicable variation of the Agreement is to become effective.
 Following the expiration of our Change Notice (and if you have not terminated this Agreement before its expiration), you shall have deemed to have accepted the changes to the terms of this Agreement two (2) months from receipt of the Change Notice.

 18.6 Meaning of ‘Material Change’.
 A “material change” means a change which does not include a change which:

 19.1 Even if we delay in enforcing this Agreement, we can still enforce it later.
-If we do not insist immediately that you do anything you are required to do under these terms, or if we delay in taking steps against you in respect of your breaking this contract, that will not mean that you do not have to do those things and it will not prevent us taking steps against you at a later date.
+If we do not insist immediately that you do anything you are required to do under these terms, or if we delay in taking steps against you in respect of your breaking of this Agreement, that will not mean that you do not have to do those things and it will not prevent us taking steps against you at a later date.
 For example, if you do not pay us an amount when it is due and we do not chase you but we continue to provide the Services, we can still require you to make the payment at a later date.

-19.2 If a court finds part of this contract illegal, the rest will continue in force.
+19.2 If a court finds part of this Agreement illegal, the rest will continue in force.
 Each of the sections of this Agreement operates separately.
 If any court or relevant authority decides that any of them are unlawful, the remaining sections will remain in full force and effect.

 19.3 We may transfer this agreement to someone else.
 We may transfer our rights and obligations under this Agreement to another organisation.
 We will contact you to let you know if we plan to do this.
 If you are unhappy with the transfer you may end our Agreement by closing your Profile by contacting us via the details set out in section 10.4.